oncody/civ-board-game-2010/README.md

    his “turn” in combat if he has no units left in his hand?
    A: Yes

+### Post-combat
+If the loser had one or more figures in the square:
+The winner gains 1 loot.
+If the loser was defending one of their non-capital
+cities: The winner gains 2 loot.
+If the loser was defending their capital city: The winner immediately wins the game with a military victory.

+1 Loot Effects
+* Steal up to three points of trade from the loser’s trade dial.
+* Steal up to three culture tokens from the loser.
+* Steal any one resource token from the loser (facedown hut and village tokens may be chosen, but the winner does not get to see what they are before choosing).
+* Force the loser to discard a coin token of the winner’s choice.
+This cannot affect investments.

+2 Loot Effects
+* 2 1-loot effects (the same or different)
+* Learn one of the loser’s known techs that the winner does not know, without having to pay the trade cost.
+  The winner must have a legal spot in their tech pyramid to do so.
+* Steal one of the loser’s culture event cards.
+The winner only gets to look at the card backs when choosing.
+* Steal one of the loser’s coin tokens and place it on the winner’s civilization sheet.
+This cannot affect investments.

 ### Great Person
 When a great person marker is killed (normally by a culture event or the destruction of a city), the player